kylie1127/Assigment1_SW/PV.md

 9.Reporting functionality: need the ability to report inappropriate posts and comments.
 This allows app users to protect the culture and safety of their school community.
 10.Variety of theme

+Assumptions
+User’s Involvement: The way of getting users’ involvement at the beginning is tough.
+Platform compatibility: The application should be working with a variety of hardware and operating systems, which may restrict some users' access. collaboration with IT teams: Effective cooperation for technical support and product integration with the school's IT departments.
+Completeness and Accuracy of the Data:  The student information and course information submitted by staff of the institution should be accurate and comprehensive.

+Risks
+Online Targeting and conflict: Some may hide behind anonymity and act aggressively.
+Additionally, they could bring out topics that cause conflict, such as gender issues, LGBTQ, religion, etc.
+Compliance: Legal problems could arise from a failure to abide with educational standards and laws.
+Financial restrictions: Tight budgets may prevent products from being developed, implemented, or maintained.
+Lack of user participation: If users aren't actively using your product, it can be less effective.
+Additionally, students at certain institutions may not be able to take advantage of our app if they already have access to a well-designed website with a variety of features.
+Privacy issues: A privacy breach may result from insufficient safeguards for private student, professor, and staff data.
+Cheating and untrustworthiness: Since the community is anonymous, some students may discuss the test before their colleagues have finished it.